zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/runner_technical_vision/_index.md

 determined by the commit SHA.
 Remote step versions are determined by a secure lockfile stored in the repository.
 The results of a job are returned over gRPC to GitLab (separately from the logs) and describe the exact parameters of every step executed.
-Step results can be used to reproduce artifacts, byte-for-byte.
+Steps can be written to be deterministic, allowing step results to be used to reproduce artifacts, byte-for-byte

 Step policy is provided by GitLab and enforced by GitLab Runner and its agent in the job environment.
 Policy may constrain available steps